mindreframer/golang-devops-stuff/website/source/docs/agent/options.html.markdown

   must be read/writable by Serf, and the directory must allow Serf to create other files, so that it can periodically compact the snapshot file.

+* `-rejoin` - When provided with the `-snapshot`, Serf will ignore a previous leave and attempt to rejoin the cluster when starting.
+By default, Serf treats leave as a permanent intent, and does not attempt to join the cluster again when starting.
+This flag allows the snapshot state to be used to rejoin the cluster.

 * `-tag` - The tag flag is used to associate a new key/value pair with the agent.
 The tags are gossiped and can be used to provide additional information such as roles, ports, and configuration values to other nodes.
 Multiple tags can be specified per agent.
 There is a byte size limit for the maximum number of tags, but in practice dozens of tags may be used.
 Tags can be changed during a config reload.

+* `-tags-file` - The tags file is used to persist tag data.
+As an agent's tags are changed, the tags file will be updated.
+Tags can be reloaded during later agent starts.
+This option is incompatible with the `-tag` option and requires there be no tags in the agent configuration file, if given.

+* `-syslog` - When provided, the logs will also be sent to the syslog facility.
+  This flag can only be enabled on Linux or OSX systems, as Windows and Plan 9 do not provide the syslog facility.

 ## Configuration Files